leleliu008/ppkg/README.md

 branch: master
 pinned: 0
 enabled: 1
-timestamp-added: 1673684639
+timestamp-created: 1673684639
-timestamp-last-updated: 1673684767
+timestamp-updated: 1673684767
 ```

 If a ppkg formula repository is pinned, which means it would not be updated.

-If a ppkg formula repository is disabled, which means ppkg would not search formula in this formula repository.
+If a ppkg formula repository is disabled, which means ppkg would not search formulas in this formula repository.

 ## ppkg offical formula repository